-The Early Years Development Team have a lead role in service for the Early Learning and Childcare (ELC) Expansion to ensure that the Council is able to provide 1140 hours free ELC for every eligible 2 year old, three and four year old with a ELC place.
+The Early Years Development Team have a lead role in service for the Early Learning and Childcare (ELC) Expansion to ensure that the Council is able to provide 1140 hours free ELC for every eligible 2 year old, three and four year old with a ELC place from April 2021.

-The team has a quality assurance role in relation to ensuring that all settings including private partner providers meet and maintain the National Quality standard published by the Scottish Government on 18 December 2018.
-The team also provides support to local playgroups and childminders for the provision of services.
+The team has a quality assurance role in relation to ensuring that all settings including private partner providers including childminders and playgroups meet and maintain the National Quality standard published by the Scottish Government on 18 December 2018.
+The team also provides support to promote/development childminding provision across West Lothian in partnership with the Scottish Childminding Association (SCMA).